swcarpentry/shell-novice/_episodes/01-filedir.md

 ---
-layout: page
-title: The Unix Shell
-subtitle: Navigating Files and Directories
+title: "Navigating Files and Directories"
-minutes: 15
+teaching: 15
+exercises: 0
+questions:
+- "FIXME"
+objectives:
+- "Explain the similarities and differences between a file and a directory."
+- "Translate an absolute path into a relative path and vice versa."
+- "Construct absolute and relative paths that identify specific files and directories."
+- "Explain the steps in the shell's read-run-print cycle."
+- "Identify the actual command, flags, and filenames in a command-line call."
+- "Demonstrate the use of tab completion, and explain its advantages."
+keypoints:
+- "FIXME"
 ---
-> ## Learning Objectives {.objectives}
->
-> *   Explain the similarities and differences between a file and a directory.
-(Understand)
-> *   Translate an absolute path into a relative path and vice versa.
-(Analyze)
-> *   Construct absolute and relative paths that identify specific files and directories.
-(Apply)
-> *   Explain the steps in the shell's read-run-print cycle.
-(Understand)
-> *   Identify the actual command, flags, and filenames in a command-line call.
-(Understand)
-> *   Demonstrate the use of tab completion, and explain its advantages.
-(Apply)

 The part of the operating system responsible for managing files and directories is called the **file system**.